bigboomdesign/big-boom-directory/README.md

 ### ````bbd_the_content````

-Use this filter to modify the post content for BBD views.
+Use this filter to modify the post content for BBD single post views.
 Does not fire for non-BBD page views.

 #### Parameters